Yaldor Sub Sector: Kargil war 1999

 The 17 Garhwal Rifles, was deployed in the Batalik-Yaldor sector operated under the 70 Infantry Brigade, a formation of the 3 Infantry Division.
 By early May 1999, Pakistan had infiltrated upto 4 to 8 kilometers across Line of Control occupying fortified positions in high-altitude terrain.
 In the Batalik-Yaldor sector, intrusions were first detected during early May.
-As enemy was in elevated and concealed positions, both Indian Army artillery and air support couldnt dislodge them.
+As enemy was in elevated and concealed positions, both Indian Army artillery and air support couldn't dislodge them.
 It forced Indian Army to devise a plan to carve out a corridor through Junk Lungpa, aiming to split the enemy intrusion zone and regain operational control.
 The mission was entrusted to 12 JAK LI, 10 Para (Special Forces), and a company of Ladakh Scouts.
 By 3 June 1999, the mission was completed, opening a critical corridor to the LoC.
 However, Pakistani troops still held commanding positions.
 Capture of Point 5203 on 8 June 1999, allowed India to focus on the dominant enemy held positions on the western flank of Jubar Ridge, namely Bump II, Bump III, Kala Pathar, and Mound.
 The responsibility fell on 17 Garhwal Rifles, under the leadership of Captain Jintu Gogoi.
 Each feature was to be attacked by a dedicated company, and reconnaissance confirmed enemy presence between Bump II and Bump III, where Para SF had earlier conducted limited operations.
 A firm base was established at a location called Flat Area in China Nala.
 From here, final assault on the evening of 29 June 1999, under fading light led by Captain Gogoi began with nearly steep climb of nearly one kilometer in high-altitude conditions.
 As they reached the ridge, they were detected and soon encircled by enemy.
 In the intense firefight that followed, many soldiers of 17 Garhwal Rifles were killed.
 Despite the heavy losses, the battalion continued the attacks in the days that followed and successful;y captured all the assigned objectives.
 It paved the way for further advances, including the seizure of a key feature in the Muntho Dhalo complex, culminating in the eventual capture of Point 5285, a major tactical victory.